jwillinghalpern/fm-mock/README.md

 #### Multi-file usage

-Because the mock FileMaker object is global, you can register FM scripts within different files.
+Because the mock FileMaker object is global, you can mock FM scripts within different files.
 This is useful if your app calls lots of different FileMaker scripts.

     // file1.js
     const { mockScript } = require('fm-mock');